pozhara/arcade-slate/README.md

 The project has been split into two parts - the frontend built with React, and the backend powered by the Django REST Framework.

-Link to the live site -
+Link to the live site - [Arcade Slate](https://arcade-slate-api-aec03c6d03e8.herokuapp.com)

-Link to the live API -

 # User Stories